static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

       --page404 <PAGE404>
           HTML file path for 404 errors.
 If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
 If a relative path is used then it will be resolved under the root directory [env: SERVER_ERROR_PAGE_404=] [default: ./404.html]
       --page-fallback <PAGE_FALLBACK>
-          HTML file path that is used for GET requests when the requested path doesn't exist.
+          A HTML file path (not relative to the root) used for GET requests when the requested path doesn't exist.
 The fallback page is served with a 200 status code, useful when using client routers.
-If the path is not specified or simply doesn't exist then this feature will not be active [env: SERVER_FALLBACK_PAGE=] [default: ]
+If the path doesn't exist then the feature is not activated [env: SERVER_FALLBACK_PAGE=] [default: ]
   -g, --log-level <LOG_LEVEL>
           Specify a logging level in lower case.
 Values: error, warn, info, debug or trace [env: SERVER_LOG_LEVEL=] [default: error]
   -c, --cors-allow-origins <CORS_ALLOW_ORIGINS>